The Knowledge Schools Trust

-Since 2013, our schools have been developing and enacting a knowledge rich curriculum, based on the Core Knowledge materials published by Civitas UK.
+Since 2013, the schools in the Trust have been developing and enacting a knowledge rich curriculum, based on the Core Knowledge materials published by Civitas UK.

 In 2016, the Trust led a ‘Curriculum Co-operative’; a group of like-minded schools passionate about developing knowledge-rich curricula in primary schools.
 As part of the ‘Curriculum Co-operative’, the Trust shared planning and resources in art, science, history and geography, and led subject knowledge training for Key Stage 1 teachers.